Mally Roncal

-Mally Roncal (born January 8, 1972) is a makeup artist and founder and president of Mally Beauty.
+Melissa "Mally" Hernandez Roncal (born January 8, 1972) is a makeup artist and founder of Mally Beauty.

 Early life

-Roncal is a second-generation Filipino-American.
+Roncal is a first-generation Filipino-American.
 Roncal credits her stylish mother as the original inspiration for her love of beauty and glamour.
-Roncal has said of her mother, “She was a doctor and she was always done.
+Roncal has said of her mother, "She was a doctor and she was always done.
 Like hair, makeup, heels, nail, clothes, Chanel, the whole thing.
-She was very particular and I literally remember sitting at her boudoir with her and watching her do her face and she would sort of teach me as she was going along.”
+She was very particular and I literally remember sitting at her boudoir with her and watching her do her face and she would sort of teach me as she was going along."
 Roncal's mother was diagnosed with breast cancer and died in March 1989.
-Roncal's brand motto that looking good makes people feel good originated from her mother's ordeal.
+Roncal's brand motto that looking good makes people feel good originated from her mother's journey.

 Education

 Originally a pre-med student in 1995, Roncal prepared for a career in dermatology, before shifting to a degree in fine arts.